-For 2019, the ET Compensation Committee approved short-term annual cash bonus pool targets for Mr. McCrea of 160% of his annual base earnings and for Messrs.
+For 2020, the ET Compensation Committee approved short-term annual cash bonus pool targets for Mr. McCrea of 160% of his annual base earnings and for Messrs.
 Long, Ramsey and Mason of 130% of their annual base earnings.
-The named executive officer bonus pool targets remained the same for the 2019 Performance Period as they were for the 2018 period.
+The named executive officer bonus pool targets remained the same for the 2020 Performance Period as they were for the 2019 period.
+In connection with their promotions to Co-Chief Executive Officer effective January 1, 2021, the ET Compensation Committee established bonus pool targets for Messrs.
+McCrea and Long of 160% of their annual base earnings.